jbx-protocol/juice-docs-v2/docs/api/contracts/jbpaymentterminalstore/read/currentreclaimableoverflowof2.md

     if (_overflow == 0) return 0;
     ```

+2. Make sure the provided token count is within the bounds of the total supply.

+    ```solidity
+    // Can't redeem more tokens that is in the supply. if (_tokenCount > _totalSupply) return 0;
+    ```

-2. Get a reference to the project's current funding cycle.
+3. Get a reference to the project's current funding cycle.

     ```solidity
     // Get a reference to the project's current funding cycle.